Probing charged lepton flavor violation with axion-like particles at Belle II: Numerical Results

 We show in Fig.~\ref{fig:efficiencies_vs_ctau_scenario1} the cut-specific event selection efficiencies for the signal events as functions of $c\tau_X$ for the prompt and displaced analysis and for three benchmark masses $m_X=0.005$ (blue), 0.5 (red), and 1.5 (black) GeV.

 Fig.~\ref{fig:sensitivities_scenario1} presents the estimated 95\% C.L. sensitivities at Belle~II for the prompt and displaced searches.
 The upper plot shows the projected limits on the branching fraction product BR$(\tau\to X e)\cdot$BR$(X\to e^+ e^-)$ as a function of $c\tau_X$ for the three benchmark ALP masses.
 Since both searches have no background, their maximal sensitivities are approximately equal, with the prompt (displaced) search being more sensitive at shorter (longer) ALP lifetimes.
 Focusing our attention on the displaced search, which is proposed here for the first time, we observe that it is up to about 40 times more sensitive to the branching-fraction product than the prompt search at large values of $c\tau_X$.
 This translates to about a factor of 6 in the sensitivity to $g_{\tau e}$ for a given value of $g_{ee}$, as seen in the lower-left plot.
-We note that the next-tightest constraint, which comes from lepton universality in $\tau\to l \nu \bar{\nu}$ (see Section~\ref{subsec:lepton_universality}), yields $g_{\tau e}\lesssim 10^{-7}$~GeV$^{-1}$ .
+We note that the next-tightest constraint, which comes from lepton universality in $\tau\to l \nu \bar{\nu}$ (see Section~\ref{subsec:lepton_universality}), yields $g_{\tau e}\lesssim 10^{-7}$~GeV$^{-1}$ (which is valid only for long-lived ALPs and hence small $g_{ee}$ coupling).
 Since this is much weaker than the sensitivity reach of the prompt and displaced searches, it is not shown on the same plot.

-Even in the lower-right plot we study the specific case $g_{\tau e}=g_{ee}$, and present the limits on the coupling value vs.~$m_X$ for both Belle~II and Belle luminosities.
-In this case our bounds are much tighter than those obtained from the beam-dump and dark-photon searches, and the Belle~II displaced bound is similar to that of the $\tau\to l\nu\bar\nu$ lepton-universality constraint.
-It should be noted that the lepton-universality constraint will improve after the analysis of Ref.~\cite{BaBar:2009lyd} is performed with the large Belle~II data set.
-However, the results of Ref.~\cite{BaBar:2009lyd} are already limited by the systematics uncertainties, the improvement is expected to be modest.
+In the lower-right plot we study the particular case $g_{\tau e}=g_{ee}$, and present the limits on the coupling value vs.~$m_X$ for both Belle~II and Belle luminosities, together with bounds from existing measurements.
+Since the $\tau\to l\nu\bar\nu$ lepton-universality bound is only valid for long-lived ALPs, we show the corresponding excluded parameter space only for $c\tau_X\gtrsim 1$ m.
+In this case, the tightest bound in the case of small couplings is obtained from the lepton-universality constraint.
+However, the prompt $\tau\to 3\ell$ and the displaced search proposed here are uniquely sensitive to a mass-dependent range of coupling values between about $2\times 10^{-5}$ and $2\times 10^{-3}$.

 We note that our ``model-independent" limits on the branching-fraction product can be used to obtain constraints on other models with similar scattering and decay topologies.
 Examples include a light new gauge boson $Z'$~\cite{Heeck:2016xkh,Chen:2017cic,Foldenauer:2016rpi} or a light $CP$-even scalar~\cite{Flacke:2016szy,BhupalDev:2016nfr,Dev:2017dui}.